brandonlwallace/hitchhikers_guide_to_the_datascience_galaxy/README.md

 is a mural board I started to organize many data science techniques, processes, and concepts into some logical form.

-This pdf will be perpetually unfinished.
+This is perpetually unfinished.
 It is updated irregularly.